Benefits of Music for Children: The Effect of Music on Child Development

 Assal Habibi, one of the senior research associates involved with the study said:

 “The auditory system is stimulated by music.
 This system is also engaged in general sound processing that is fundamental to language development, reading skills and successful communication.”

-How does music help language development?
+How does music help a child’s language development?